 Mardi Crane-Godreau, PhD

 Vitamins are needed in small quantities to support normal life processes.
 Most can be obtained from food sources.
 However, since diets vary, some need to be obtained from supplements.
 Vitamin D is somewhat of a special case.
 It’s actually a hormone, obtained from food or supplements, but also made by the body under favorable conditions.
 We humans are able to make our own vitamin D when our skin is exposed to sunlight.
-Exposing arms and legs for about 10 to 15 minutes per day, when the sun is at least halfway up from the horizon, can go a long way to provide what is needed by the body to make vitamin D.
+Exposing arms and legs for about 15 minutes per day, when the sun is at least halfway up from the horizon, can go a long way to provide what is needed by the body to make vitamin D.

 A note of caution!
 Sunburn is dangerous and extended time in the sun does not mean that your body will make more vitamin D. Our systems have a natural shut off mechanism.
 After a certain point, the body stops making vitamin D, so this is one of those instances where too much can be worse than not enough.

 In this time of COVID-19, many articles have been written about the possible benefits of vitamin D in reducing the impact of the disease.
 Some have looked at evidence from patient records comparing their previously measured vitamin D levels with how sick they became with COVID-19.
 Others have looked at established information about which groups of people tend to have adequate vitamin D levels and which groups tend to have low, deficient levels of vitamin D. Many of these articles point to evidence that vitamin D has a protective benefit when fighting respiratory viral infections in general.
 They also point to recent evidence that COVID-19 is less severe when vitamin D levels are adequate.